Major depressive disorder: Antidepressants

 A nasal spray form of esketamine was approved in the US by the FDA in March 2019 for use in treatment-resistant depression when combined with an oral antidepressant.
 It was approved as monotherapy for treatment-resistant depression in adults in January 2025.
 Ketamine and esketamine offer rapid-acting, non-monoaminergic treatment options for adults with treatment-resistant depression, but questions remain about their safety, optimal use, and implementation in clinical practice.
 Racemic ketamine, especially at higher doses, may have greater and more sustained antidepressant effects than esketamine.

+Psychedelic-assisted therapy for depression may be no more effective than open-label traditional antidepressants, and unlike antidepressants, its outcomes may be unaffected by blinding.
 Psilocybin was approved for treatment-resistant depression in Australia in 2023.
 Psilocybin-assisted therapy produces robust antidepressant effects with higher remission rates than comparators and comparable acceptability.

-For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioural therapy) but more research is needed to be certain.
-Sertraline, escitalopram, duloxetine might also help in reducing symptoms.
+For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioral therapy) but more research is needed to be certain.
+Sertraline, escitalopram, and duloxetine might also help in reducing symptoms.
 Some antidepressants have not been shown to be effective.
 Medications are not recommended in children with mild disease.

 There is also insufficient evidence to determine effectiveness in those with depression complicated by dementia.
 Any antidepressant can cause low blood sodium levels; nevertheless, it has been reported more often with SSRIs.
 It is not uncommon for SSRIs to cause or worsen insomnia; the sedating atypical antidepressant mirtazapine can be used in such cases.

 Irreversible monoamine oxidase inhibitors, an older class of antidepressants, have been plagued by potentially life-threatening dietary and drug interactions.
 They are still used only rarely, although newer and better-tolerated agents of this class have been developed.
 The safety profile is different with reversible monoamine oxidase inhibitors, such as moclobemide, where the risk of serious dietary interactions is negligible and dietary restrictions are less strict.

 It is unclear whether antidepressants affect a person's risk of suicide.
 For children, adolescents, and probably young adults between 18 and 24 years old, there is a higher risk of both suicidal ideations and suicidal behavior in those treated with SSRIs.
 For adults, it is unclear whether SSRIs affect the risk of suicidality.
 One review found no connection; another an increased risk; and a third no risk in those 25–65 years old and a decreased risk in those more than 65.
 A black box warning was introduced in the United States in 2007 on SSRIs and other antidepressant medications due to the increased risk of suicide in people younger than 24 years.
 Similar precautionary notice revisions were implemented by the Japanese Ministry of Health.